CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"All men are made one for another: either then teach them better or bear with them." - Marcus Aurelius</p>
+<p>"The whole Universe is change, and life itself is but what you deem it." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->